vinodhan-m/Role-Based-Access-Control-RBAC-/README.md

 MONGO_URI=mongodb://localhost:27017/rbac_db
 JWT_SECRET=your_jwt_secret_key
 ````
-Replace your_jwt_secret_key with a secret key for JWT signing.
+-Replace your_jwt_secret_key with a secret key for JWT signing.

 4. Run MongoDB
 Ensure that MongoDB is running on your local machine, or use a cloud database service like MongoDB Atlas.